 To achieve the expected benefits, we have developed an operations transformation program that focuses on four key areas:

 Centralize non customer-facing activities.
 We will create consolidated regional and /or national processing centers as ‘factories’ for non-customer facing back office processes (e.g. check processing), including expanding the inbound call center.
-This allow branches to focus on servicing customers and driving sales.
+This allows branches to focus on servicing customers and driving sales.
 Although Westpac has centralized some of its operations, there are still many non-customer facing processes in the branches.
 At Westpac, only about 25 percent of total branch activities are related to direct customer servicing.
 Best practices are that 60 percent of branch activity should be directly customer facing.

 Redesign processes for effectiveness and efficiency.
 Both back and front office processes will be redesigned to eliminated inefficiency and redundancy.
 This improves customer service and enhances productivity by reducing the time tellers, sales staff, and operations staff require for each transaction while also reducing turnaround time for key products (e.g. time required from loan application to approval and then disbursement).